open-toolchain/tekton-catalog/git/README.md

 # Git related tasks

-- **git-clone-repo**: This Task fetches the credentials needed to perform git operations on a repository integrated in a [Continuous Delivery toolchain](https://cloud.ibm.com/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-using) and then uses it to clone (and/or perform the appropriate checkout if pull request parameters are given) of the repository.
+- **[git-clone-repo](#git-clone-repo)**: This Task fetches the credentials needed to perform git operations on a repository integrated in a [Continuous Delivery toolchain](https://cloud.ibm.com/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-using) and then uses it to clone (and/or perform the appropriate checkout if pull request parameters are given) of the repository.
-- **git-set-commit-status**: This task is setting a git commit status for a given git commit (revision) in a git repository repository integrated in a [Continuous Delivery toolchain](https://cloud.ibm.com/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-using)
+- **[git-set-commit-status](#git-set-commit-status)**: This task is setting a git commit status for a given git commit (revision) in a git repository repository integrated in a [Continuous Delivery toolchain](https://cloud.ibm.com/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-using)

 ## Install the Tasks
 - Add a github integration in your toolchain to the repository containing the task (https://github.com/open-toolchain/tekton-catalog)
 - Add that github integration to the Definitions tab of your Continuous Delivery tekton pipeline, with the Path set to `git`

+## git-clone-repo

-## Git integration clone task - git-clone-repo
+Git integration clone task

 #### Context - ConfigMap/Secret